opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 # Credit Card Fraud Detection Demo using MLFlow and Red Hat OpenShift Data Science

 [GitHub Source](https://github.com/red-hat-data-services/credit-fraud-detection-demo)

-## Pre-requisites:
+## Pre-requisites

 - Have [Red Hat OpenShift Data Science](/getting-started/openshift-data-science/) (RHODS) running in a cluster
   - Note: You can use [Open Data Hub](/getting-started/opendatahub/) instead of RHODS, but some instructions and screenshots may not apply
 - Have [MLFlow](/tools-and-applications/mlflow/mlflow/) running in a cluster

 ## Demo Description & Architecture

 The goal of this demo is to demonstrate how RHODS and MLFlow can be used together to build an end-to-end MLOps platform where we can:

 - Build and train models in RHODS
 - Track and store those models with MLFlow